In the third quarter of 2025 the gross domestic product was $200B MX, 17.2% more than the previous quarter.

 Economic activities are related if they require similar knowledge or inputs.
 In 2014 in Amusement, Gambling, and Recreation Industries the states with the highest affinity were Sonora (0.82), Chihuahua (0.77), Nuevo León (0.72), Coahuila de Zaragoza (0.71), and Baja California (0.7).

-During the same period, occupations with the highest number of workers in Amusement, Gambling, and Recreation Industries were Teachers in Physical Education and Sport, Sweepers and Janitors (Except Hotels and Restaurants), and Support Workers Performing Shows, Sports and Amusement Parks.
+During the same period, occupations with the highest number of workers in Amusement, Gambling, and Recreation Industries were Teachers in Physical Education and Sport, Support Workers Performing Shows, Sports and Amusement Parks, and Receptionists and Workers who Provide Information (Personally).